Base Component

 # Get the turning radius

-print(f"Turning radius of base in meters: {properties.turning_radius_meters}")
+print(f"Turning radius of base: {properties.turning_radius_meters}")

 Parameters: